snehitak20/shark-bait/README.md

 ## Reflection

-For this project, I had to learn what is the proper flow of a webpage that follows HTML semantics.
-I also had to learn to use which HTML semantic elements were most appropriate for this project.
+For this project, it was important to learn what HTML semantics are.
+Additionally, it was important to know what webpage accessibility standarda are.
+To create a logical structure in the HTML file, it was important to know which HTML semantics were most appropriate to us.
 This project stands out because it follows the requirements that are needed for an accessible webpage.

 ## License